-For most travellers exploring China means ticking off many long-held bucket-list experiences, such as delving into the Forbidden City, witnessing an entire army of Terracotta Warriors, and walking proudly along the Great Wallthe Great Wall, stretching over 5000km.
+For most travellers exploring China means ticking off many long-held bucket-list experiences, such as delving into the Forbidden City, witnessing an entire army of Terracotta Warriors, and walking proudly along the Great Wall, stretching over 5000km.
 But there’s more to it than that – which we outline in our China travel guide here.

 Another legendary experience that draws travellers from around the globe is getting acquainted with China’s most adorable mascots – pandas, as well the tourist pull of the two ‘big guns’ – the head spinning modernisation of Shanghai and the imperial age of Beijing.